 But no CD is ever going to sound like the record we sent you, not now, not ever.
 And we feel like throwing many of the copies we play of this album out the window too!
 This is where I simply can’t understand how the typical audiophile can make the tradeoff for flat, average sound with quiet vinyl — the sound of these Heavy Vinyl reissues that have sprouted up all over the place, each one worse than the last — and the wonderful, but slightly noisy, sound to be found on the best originals.

-Of course the obvious answer is that it is simply too much work to find enough original copies to clean and play in order to come across that needle in a haystack: the Hot Stamper pressing.
+Of course the obvious answer is that it is simply too much work to find enough original copies to clean and play in order to come across the proverbial needle in the haystack: the Hot Stamper pressing.
 You had three copies and, to be honest, you can barely get started with a pool that small.
 Ten would be my idea of the minimum, and it takes a lot of luck and hard work to find ten clean copies.
-Maybe even more than three hundred bucks worth of your time and effort…
+Maybe even more than three hundred bucks worth of your time and effort, when you get right down to it.

 Enjoy it.
 It will give you Lasting Pleasure.
 That’s why they call it an LP.